upkie/upkie/README.md

 ## Creating your own agent

-The software for Upkies is packaged into an `upkie` library for you to develop your own agents.
+Software for Upkies is packaged into an `upkie` library.
 You can install it:

 - From conda-forge: `conda install -c conda-forge upkie`
 - From PyPI: `pip install upkie`